 Backendless offers a visual UI Builder from creating your app’s user interface.
 UI Builder offers a wide array of components, themes, and a growing number of page templates.
 Backendless uses Codeless blocks to allow users to build logic and APIs visually, without writing code.
 The platform includes a large number of pre-built APIs for interacting with the backend database, file storage, messaging, user authentication, etc.

 Backendless also features many post-launch tools, such as visual user management, push notifications for iOS and Android, email templates, and in-app messaging support.
-With the Springboard Plan, Backendless can act as a completely free app creator without coding, costing you nothing to develop your app.
+With the Free Plan, you can learn the platform on your own timeline for free.

 Adalo is a frontend-oriented no-code app builder that allows you to build apps that can be published anywhere – web, mobile, and app stores.
 Adalo offers drag-and-drop components allowing you to easily construct your idea UI.
 The platform uses “Actions” represent on-page logic and can be used to trigger backend events.